swiftlang/swift-stress-tester/SourceKitStressTester/README.md

 ## Building

 The SourceKit stress tester relies on the SwiftLang library, which isn't included in Xcode's default toolchain, so make sure you have a recent trunk or Swift 4.2 development toolchain installed from [swift.org](https://swift.org/download/).
-If you install the Swift 4.2 development toolchin be sure to check out `swift-4.2-branch`, rather than `master` in the swift-source-tools repository before continuing with the instructions below.
+If you install the Swift 4.2 development toolchain be sure to check out `swift-4.2-branch`, rather than `master` in the swift-source-tools repository before continuing with the instructions below.

 ### Via Xcode